codykonior/Jojoba/README.md

 Install-Module -Name Jojoba
 ```

-It is written for Windows PowerShell 5.1 and has been tested on PowerShell Core 6.1 for Windows.
+It is written for the current versions of PowerShell on Windows - 5.1 and 6.0.1.

 #### Example